 Hair loss in men due to a genetic predisposition that causes an inbuilt sensitivity to the enzyme DHT, doesn’t happen overnight.
 Whilst it can sometimes be observed relatively quickly – a matter of months, say – more commonly it can take years for hair to become noticeably thinner.
 The best time to consult a specialist to talk about treatment is at the first signs of shedding, because the clinically-proven products available have the best chance of working when taken early.
 Continues below…

 When these first signs of hair loss start to appear, whether it be the initial thinning edges signalling the beginning of a receding hairline or a lack of density on top of the scalp – the area affected by Male Pattern Baldness – or an increasingly thinning crown, if what you see or feel is of concern, this is the point at which to take advice.
-Not just because there is a lot of truth to the old adage ‘forewarned is forearmed’, but also because receiving a professional diagnosis and advice as to hair loss management options can also save you money.
+Not just because there is a lot of truth to the old adage ‘forewarned is forearmed’, but also because receiving a professional diagnosis and advice as to preventing baldness and future hair loss management options can also save you money.

 When they first start worrying that they are losing their hair, many men start off by trying thickening shampoos and hair care products that claim to prevent shedding, but this can end up being a waste of money when they don’t see the results they were expecting.
 Cosmetic products can improve the look of the hair but cannot treat male pattern baldness as they do not address its underlying genetic cause.
 There are, in fact, only two clinically-proven male pattern hair loss treatments that have been shown to do this: finasteride 1mg and minoxidil.